christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 - It applies your simple policies (run once / N times, retry with delay, optional expiry).
 - It makes no promise that every situation candidate emission will be acted upon: readiness + policy can still cause drops/skips.
 - It gives you a clear view of what’s pending vs done (and when possible, why).
-  - If a promise cannot be resumed (for example because a persisted definition references a missing `situationFactoryId` or `actionId`), it is marked as broken with a clear reason.
+  - If a promise cannot be resumed (for example because a persisted definition references a missing `situationMapId` or `actionId`), it is marked as broken with a clear reason.

 ---